brycewray/hugo-site/content/posts/2019/09/thinking-dark-thoughts.md

 layout: singlepost
 tags: post
 title: "Thinking dark thoughts"
-#subtitle: "How to keep up with a growing trend"
 description: "As Dark Mode grows in use, it’s easy to make your site dark-friendly."
 date: 2019-09-29T10:08:00-05:00
 lastmod: 2021-05-16T10:20:00-05:00